dailykaran/SF_Framework/README.md

 A TypeScript and Playwright test automation framework for Scripture Forge QA at `qa.scriptureforge.org`.

 The framework is currently in partial development.
-It provides role-based authentication, reusable page objects and fixtures, Faker-based test data, synthetic scripture references and question/answer data, and Playwright and Allure reporting.
+It provides role-based authentication, reusable page objects and fixtures, Faker-based test data, synthetic scripture references and question/answer data, structured Winston logging, and Playwright and Allure reporting.
 Coverage is currently focused on login and the translator Edit & Review smoke flow.

 ## Technology Stack